eshwanthkartitr/Go-ogle/README.md

 # Go-ogle: A Distributed Search Engine MVP

-This project is a production-minded MVP of a distributed search engine.
+This project is a knockoff of a distributed search engine.
 It now showcases Kafka-backed ingestion, BM25 + semantic reranking, Prometheus-first observability, and container/Kubernetes deployment assets.
 The codebase is organized into independently deployable services written in Go to demonstrate distributed-system design skills.

 ## Features